Join the Office of the eSafety Commissioner and Netsafe NZ as we co-host Online Safety on the Edge, on 1 – 3 November at the Hilton, Sydney.

 Head of Global Safety at Facebook, where she works with internal teams at Facebook and with external safety organisations and government bodies to ensure that Facebook remains a leader in online safety and that stakeholders understand the steps Facebook takes to promote safety online.

 Daniel Kardefelt Winther

 Research coordinator, UNICEF Office of Research

-Daniel holds a PhD from the London School of Economics and a post-doc at the Department of Clinical Neuroscience, Karolinska Institutet.
-He works at UNICEF's Office of Research where he coordinates the Global Kids Online project, a multi-national research effort which has collected data from more than 10,000 children and 5,000 parents in low-middle income countries.
-Daniel's research interests are online gaming, screen time, and using technology for positive change.
+Daniel holds a PhD from the London School of Economics and a post-doc at Karolinska Institutet.
+He works at UNICEF's Office of Research where he coordinates a global research project on children & digital technology.
+Data has been collected from nearly 10,000 children and 5,000 parents across 4 continents.

 Director UK Safer Internet Centre, SWGfL